ForoughHa/Higgs_Bosson_CERN_dataset/README.md

 **3. Reza Hosseini Kouh Kamari**

-All members contributed to the coding and report writing related tasks equally.
+All members contributed equally to the coding and report writing tasks.